ibm-cloud-docs/watson-assistant/api-client.md

 The first step is to create a the service object, a sort of wrapper for the {{site.data.keyword.conversationshort}} service.

 You use the service object for sending input to, and receiving output from, the service.
-When you create the service object, you specify the authentication credentials from the service key, as well as the version of the {{site.data.keyword.conversationshort}} API you are using.
+When you create the service object, you specify the API key for authentication, as well as the version of the {{site.data.keyword.conversationshort}} API you are using.

 In this Node.js example, the service object is an instance of `AssistantV2`, stored in the variable `assistant`.
 The Watson SDKs for other languages provide equivalent mechanisms for instantiating a service object.
 {: javascript}